Billund Airport: Early years

-In 2008, the entire runway was renovated and paved, and a new taxiway was built, nicknamed "Mike".
-This major task only took 14 hours.
-The runway was closed overnight between the hours 23:00 and 06:00.
-This did not prevent a Boeing 737-800 from Ryanair landing at one end of the runway, while they worked at the other end.
-The same year was also a record year for the airport.
-2,546,856 passengers passed through the terminals, an increase of 12.7 percent compared with 2007.

-From mid-2009, the airport was served by nine airlines flying regular flight service, of which KLM had the busiest route with over 200,000 annual passengers to Amsterdam Schiphol.
-In 2011, Ryanair announced that Billund Airport with effect from 25 March 2012 would be the base for two Boeing 737 aircraft.
-At the same time Ryanair published five new routes, so that, from the summer of 2012, they would fly to 19 destinations.

-From 1 January 2007 the owners are: Vejle Municipality (34.3%), Kolding Municipality (25.9%), Billund Municipality (15%), Horsens Municipality (10.7%), Fredericia Municipality (6.9%), Hedensted Municipality (6.1%), Brande Municipality (1.0%) and Skanderborg Municipality (0.1%).
+Development since the 2000s

-In 2014, Lego produced a special Lego Architecture kit, which could only be bought in the departure hall of the airport.
+In 2014, Lego produced a limited Lego Architecture set of Billund Airport, which could only be bought in the departure hall's Lego store.
+In 2018, a new version of this set was released, again in limited quantities.

 A new terminal was slated to open in the fall of 2019.
 It cost more than 100 million Danish kroner.

+In late 2023, a theatre performance was installed at the airport.

+Corporate affairs

+In 2007, Vejle County was abolished after a municipality reform.
+Its 50% shareholding was then distributed among municipalities in the county leading to the following ownership:

 Capabilities

 The airport handles an average of more than three million passengers a year, and millions of pounds of cargo.
 The airport's main runway can handle airliners as large as the Boeing 747, although most passengers arrive on smaller aeroplanes, such as ATR-72s, Boeing 737s and Airbus A320s.
 Boeing 747 activity at this airport is almost exclusively limited to cargo flights.